Catania

 Elephant Fountain, Catania

-• Cathedral Square/Piazza del Duomo: The Piazza del Duomo is Catania’s central square, and some of the city’s leading institutions with the town hall and the cathedral at the forefront are located here.
-This is also where Giovanni Battista Vaccarini’s famous Elephant Fountain / Fontana dell’Elefante stands.
+The square Piazza del Duomo is Catania’s central square, and here are some of the city’s leading institutions, with the town hall and the cathedral at the forefront.
+This is also where Giovanni Battista Vaccarini’s famous Elephant Fountain/Fontana dell’Elefante stands.

 Catania Cathedral

-• Catania Cathedral/Duomo di Catania: The Duomo di Catania is the city’s Roman Catholic cathedral and it is the seat of the Archbishop of Catania.
-The impressive church has a long and exciting history starting with the original construction in the years 1078-1093.
+Duomo di Catania is the city’s Roman Catholic cathedral and seat of the Archbishop of Catania.
+The impressive church building has a long and exciting history starting with the original construction in the years 1078-1093.
+Back then, it happened on top of the city’s former Roman baths.
+The construction of the church was initiated by Count Roger I of Sicily, who had defeated the Islamic emirate on the island.

 Basilica Collegiata, Catania